stephenwhippuk/GildedRoseAssignment/README.md

 It is Provided as Visual Studio Solution (VS2019) containing 3 projects

 * **GildedRoseApplication**: An application configured for use with .Net Core 2.2
-* **GildedRoseAssignment**: A class library providing the API to solve the problem configued for .Net Core 2.2
+* **GildedRoseAssignment**: A class library providing the API to solve the problem configured for .Net Core 2.2
 * **GuildedRoseAssignment_Tests**: A Test Project using NUnit 3.11.

 These tests were run by the default test runner provided by VS2019